browserengineering/book/book/invalidation.md

 ```

 You can now edit the examples on this page in your toy browser---but
-each key stroke will take hundreds of milliseconds to type, making for
+each key stroke will take hundreds of milliseconds, making for a
-a slow and frustrating editing experience.
-Let's now work toward
+frustrating editing experience.
+So let's work on speeding that up.
-making that faster.

 ::: {.further}
 Actually, text editing is [exceptionally hard][editing-hates-you],